Monday, January 20, 2025

 Marie de Medici was as power-hungry.
 For her story, please click here and here.

-Charming, sociable Anne of Austria left politics to a brilliant Prime Minister while expertly running the court during Louis XIV's minority and young manhood.
+Charming, sociable Anne of Austria left politics to a brilliant Prime Minister while expertly running the court.

 • Favorites: Official royal mistresses.
-Most were beautiful, cultivated and elegant, pacesetters who gave the court its éclat.
+Beautiful, cultivated and elegant, they gave the court its éclat.

 Standing out: